bf777/light-parser/README.md

 --------
 The letters are **not pretty**.
 If you have better ideas for more elegant letters, open a pull request for the binary letters.
 Each 8-bit value covers one 8-LED row or column of your display; letters are currently max 5 rows tall.

-At the moment, if you type a word with repeated letters you'll have to manually delete the duplicate binary code from ```BinaryDict```.
+At the moment, if you type a word with repeated letters, you'll have to manually delete the duplicate binary code from ```BinaryDict```.

 Acknowledgements
 ----------------